 — walter tillman (@walt_tillman) June 11, 2019

 Back to back to back.
-To start the first inning in Philly.
+To start off the first inning in Philly.

 13 pitches.
 3-0 Arizona.
 Three home runs.

-And the worst possible start to the night for Jerad Eickhoff.
+And the worst possible start to a start for Jerad Eickhoff.

 Jerad Eickhoff serves up taters more often than a line cook at my favorite diner

 — The Good Phight (@TheGoodPhight) June 10, 2019

 Jerad Eickhoff gives up career worst 5 HRs 😬